zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

     });
 })
 ```
-Also if `Component` need to pass the function through the props, we can test the function if be called, we can use `vi.fn()` to as the mock spy.
+Also if `Component` needs to pass the function through the props, we can test the function if be called, we can use `vi.fn()` as the mock spy.
 ```jsx
 import { render, act } from "@testing-library/react";
 import Component from "./index";